sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 - 90% of employees are able to work from anywhere (TODO: validate measure with trends)
 - All internal and external services are available through APIs
 - 98% of services are running on public cloud infrastructure (TODO: find cloud adoption rates)
+- All workloads that are classified Protected B and below are hosted on the public cloud.
+  - Classified workloads (secret information) on SSC data centres
+- IITB serves as a stewart of IT in ESDC and has embedded IT expertise in program areas (since it has moved to DevOps and Product Management).
+  - As a stewart, IITB provides ESDC Programs and their employees with the following services:
+    - Corporate services (hardware and software support)
+    - Cyber security
+    - Technology architecture
+    - Development teams
+- Automation of internal services
+- Leveraging IT services (from IITB) in a self-serving method

 ### Strong Culture of Learning